-- Development of Se TMDL for North Bay and possibly for South Bay - Copper site-specific objective and cyanide antidegradation policies - Evaluation of sediment and water quality objectives - Water Quality Assessment 303(d) impairment listings or de-listings - Determination of whether there is reasonable potential that a NPDES permitted discharge may cause violation of a water quality standard - Dredged material management - Defining ambient conditions in Bay - Development and evaluation of a Nutrient Assessment Framework (i.e., development of water quality objectives)
+- Development of Se TMDL for North Bay and possibly for South Bay - Copper site-specific objective and cyanide antidegradation policies - Evaluation of sediment and water quality objectives - Water Quality Assessment 303(d) impairment Istings or de-listings - Determination of whether there is reasonable potential that a NPDES permitted discharge may cause violation of a water quality standard - Dredged material management - Defining ambient conditions in Bay - Development and evaluation of a Nutrient Assessment Framework (i.e., development of water quality objectives)

-- Annual sampling of water and sediment chemistry has documented a general lack of trend in persistent pollutants and spatial patterns that vary by pollutant but are consistent from year to year. - A sudden decrease in suspended-sediment concentrations occurred in 1999 and has persisted since that time. - Increasing chlorophyll concentrations have been observed in the Bay and are attributed to a variety of possible drivers (e.g., decrease in suspended-sediment concentrations and an increase in bivalve predators.
+- Annual sampling of water and sediment chemistry has documented a general lack of trend in persistent pollutants and spatial patterns that vary by pollutant but are consistent from year to year. - A sudden decrease in suspended-sediment concentrations occurred in 1999 and has persisted since that time. - Increasing chlorophyll concentrations have been observed in the South Bay and are attributed to a variety of possible drivers (e.g., decrease in suspended-sediment concentrations, an increase in bivalve predators, and/or dramatic decrease in discharge of toxic pollutants, such as copper and other dissolved metals). - Decreasing chlorophyll concentrations have been observed in Suisun Bay and the Delta and are attributed to other possible drivers: consumption of phytoplankton by Corbula clams after its introduction and wide-spread colonization in 1987, increasing loads and concentrations of ammonium in the upper estuary, and/or impacts of fresh water withdrawals or possibly other toxic pollutant effects.